Raymond Pace Alexander: City Council

 By the late 1940s, Alexander joined the ranks of a growing reform movement in the Philadelphia Democratic Party.
 The group was led by Joseph S. Clark Jr. and Richardson Dilworth, former Republicans who had left their party over machine politics, and James A. Finnegan, a Democratic organization leader who saw that a growing desire for civil service reform and good government could lift his party from its perpetual minority status by attracting independent voters.
 After reformers passed a new city charter in 1951, Alexander won the Democratic primary to represent the 5th district on the City Council.
 At the general election that November, Alexander won easily, taking 58% of the vote against incumbent Republican Eugene J. Sullivan.
 Democrats swept nine of the ten council districts and elected Clark mayor, ending 67 years of Republican rule in the city.

 Alexander's campaign for council stressed messages of merit selection for city workers as well as increasing the number of black employees.
 The promise of civil service reform gained the confidence of black voters, who had traditionally been left out of the Republican patronage system.
 In 1953, Alexander introduced a resolution in council demanding that the then all-white Girard College admit black students, or else lose its tax-exempt status.
 The case wended its way through the courts, led by civil rights activist Cecil B. Moore; the school eventually desegregated, but not until 1968, long after Alexander had left City Council.

 He was re-elected in 1955 with an increased share of the vote, receiving 70% of the vote to Republican nominee William Lynch's 30%.
 On the city council, Alexander continued to press the cause of civil service reform.
-In 1954, he successfully opposed the efforts of fellow Democrats James Hugh Joseph Tate and Michael J. Towey to weaken the civil service reforms of the new charter.
+In 1954, he successfully opposed the efforts of fellow Democrats James Tate and Michael J. Towey to weaken the civil service reforms of the new charter.
 Two years later, Alexander remained opposed, but the amendments' proponents found the required two-thirds vote in Council to make it on to the ballot for popular approval.
 A referendum on the subject failed in a vote that April.